fdilke/bewl/bewl2/done-todo.md

 - for logical operations' Boolean operators extension, use an implicit class instead and then don't need StandardXxx.<and>
 - proper names/scopes for the ∀ methods
 - VanillaAlgebraicTheory instead of AlgebraicTheory[Unit]?
 Or maybe Variety.
+- role for those "(+) = ⊕" tensorial extractors instead of cumbersome ab_ω.map { _._1 } etc in LogicalOps and elsewhere
+- quantifiers -do same job for ∃ as for ∀.
+Plan on ∃[X], ∃[X, Y] separate operations.
+Separate tests from logical ops.

 # TODO
 - permutations, deep property of FinSet from card trick?